 If you hope to adopt a child, you’ll first need to meet the requirements for adoption in Oklahoma.
 Your individual adoption requirements will vary based on the type of adoption your pursue as well as the adoption professional you work with, but below are some of the most commonly asked questions about the requirements for adopting a child in Oklahoma:

 No. You can adopt as an individual in Oklahoma.
 Married persons can petition to adopt with their spouse.

 While your marital status does not legally affect your ability to adopt in Oklahoma, many individual adoption professional have their own adoption qualifications for prospective adoptive couples.
 For example, American Adoptions asks that adoptive couples be married for at least two years prior to adopting, although exceptions can be, and have been, made.
-Call 1-800-ADOPTION to learn more about these adoption requirements.
+Call 1-800-ADOPTION to learn more about our agency's adoption requirements.

 American Adoptions welcomes LGBT families who wish to adopt a child in Oklahoma.
 Call us now to learn more.